Infodemic: History

-In his 15 December 2002 article entitled "Infodemiology: The epidemiology of (mis)information" in The American Journal of Medicine, health researcher Gunther Eysenbach coined the term "infodemiolgist".and later used the term to refer to attempts at digital disease detection.
+In his 15 December 2002 article entitled "Infodemiology: The epidemiology of (mis)information" in The American Journal of Medicine, health researcher Gunther Eysenbach coined the term infodemiologist and later used the term to refer to attempts at digital disease detection.

-The United Nations and the World Health Organization began using the term "infodemic" during the COVID-19 pandemic as early as 2 February 2020.
-The related term "disinfodemic" (referring to COVID-19 disinformation campaigns) has been used by UNESCO.
+Use of the term infodemic increased rapidly during the COVID-19 pandemic.
+A study found that from 2010-2020 there were 61 articles mentioning the word infodemic, while between 2020 and 2021 there were 14,301 published stories using the term.
+The United Nations and the World Health Organization began using the term infodemic during the COVID-19 pandemic as early as 2 February 2020.
+The related term disinfodemic (referring to COVID-19 disinformation campaigns) has been used by UNESCO.
 By the time that the Journal of Medical Internet Research published their June 2020 issue featuring the WHO's framework for managing the infodemic related to the COVID-19 pandemic, the WHO and public health agencies had acknowledged infodemiology as an "emerging scientific field" that was of critical importance during a pandemic.
 By 2021, the WHO had published a number of resources clarifying the infodemic.

 A Royal Society and British Academy joint report published in October 2020 said of infodemics that: "COVID-19 vaccine deployment faces an infodemic with misinformation often filling the knowledge void, characterised by: (1) distrust of science and selective use of expert authority, (2) distrust in pharmaceutical companies and government, (3) straightforward explanations, (4) use of emotion; and, (5) echo chambers," and to combat the ill and "inoculate the public" endorsed the Singaporean POFMA legislation, which criminalises misinformation.
 The Aspen Institute even started their misinformation project before the pandemic.

 A blue-ribbon working group on infodemics, from the Forum on Information and Democracy, produced a report in November 2020, highlighting 250 recommendations to protect democracies, human rights, and health.

 The Merriam-Webster Dictionary tracked its renewed usage during the COVID-19 pandemic.

-The term was used by academics in reference to misininformation.

-In a 2018 journal article on how false news spreads published in Science, researchers said that, based on data from Twitter from 2006 to 2017, it was rare for more than 1000 people to engage with a tweet that was true compared to engagement with false news that reached between 1000 and 100,000 people, and with a much faster diffusion.

 Definitions

 In his 11 May 2003 article in the Post, Rothkopf wrote that the information epidemic or "infodemic" was a "combination of "[a] few facts, mixed with fear, speculation, and rumor, amplified and relayed swiftly worldwide by modern information technologies."

-On 2 February 2020, the World Health Organization defined an infodemic as a "an over-abundance of information—some accurate and some not—that makes it hard for people to find trustworthy sources and reliable guidance when they need it."
+On 2 February 2020, the World Health Organization defined infodemic as a "an over-abundance of information—some accurate and some not—that makes it hard for people to find trustworthy sources and reliable guidance when they need it."
 A 21 February 2021 WHO publication, said that "[a]n infodemic is too much information including false or misleading information in digital and physical environments during a disease outbreak."

-Eysenbach described "infodemiology" as the study of "the determinants and distribution of health information and misinformation".
+Eysenbach described infodemiology as the study of "the determinants and distribution of health information and misinformation".